 Where to fly: Cherry Capital Airport, or Detroit Metro Airport

-Mackinac Island, located in Lake Huron, at the eastern end of the Straits of Mackinac, offers something for everyone.
-During the day, the area boasts quiet streets and a wide array of shopping, dining, and breathtaking vistas.
-After the sun sets, however, the island’s bars-and-music scene comes alive to paint a welcoming and fun picture of the coastline.
+Mackinac Island, located in Lake Huron, at the eastern end of the Straits of Mackinac, is straight out of a storybook.
+Horse carriages and bikes run the roads (cars aren't allowed on the island).
+And the main town has colorful buildings and charming shops.
+After the sun sets, however, the island's bars-and-music scene comes alive to paint a welcoming and fun picture of the coastline.

-Pro tip: Without a doubt, Mackinac Island is one of the best places in the country to wolf down fudge.
-A visit to Murdick’s Fudge, the island’s original fudge shop established in 1887, is a must for newcomers.
+Pro tip: Without a doubt, Mackinac Island is one of the best places in the country to satisfy that sweet tooth.
+A visit to Murdick's Fudge, the island's original fudge shop established in 1887, is a must for newcomers.

 Estes Park, Colorado